Why More Data Isn’t Solving Your Biggest Problems

 At the same time, decisions are deferred.
 Not explicitly, but through a continued search for clarity that remains just out of reach.

 From within the organization, this can feel like rigor.
+From the outside, it often appears to be hesitation.

 The difficulty of recognizing the limit